mickfuzz/makecode-platformer-101/learningDimensions.md

 ## Design Practices

-This adaptation of design-based concepts to game making is inspired by the [computational thinking defintion of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf).
+This adaptation of design-based concepts to game making is inspired by the [computational thinking definition of Brennan and Resnick](http://scratched.gse.harvard.edu/ct/files/AERA2012.pdf).

 ### Goal Setting